conleym/mac-setup/README.md

 Iterm2, with integration, various settings via the `defaults` command, etc.

 Select ports role with list of ports to select, etc.

+Log in to docker hub and other accounts.